pcesarperez/Modding-never-changes/README.md

 Well, this has been a hell of a task.

 After finishing chapter 4.2, I started with 4.3.1, about FWE.
-But I made _tree_ mistakes.
+But I made _three_ mistakes.

 1. I didn't read BenWah's advice about creating a single file with the three available files for FWE in Nexus, provided you where using NMM instead of FOMOD (as I am doing).
 NMM doesn't install FWE the right way unless you merge the files first and foremost.
 As a collateral result, I discovered Xuul's videos, which have been **VERY** helpful.
 2. I installed _Improved Sound FX v1\_3_ before FWE, and I didn't know, at the time, that these two mods collide.
 And, maybe due to NMM corruption (that's the third point), this simple fact fucked up the installation of FWE.